ksator/junos-verifications-automation-with-jsnapy/README.md

 - a command line tool
 - a Python Module
 - An ansible module hosted on the Ansible Galaxy website (https://galaxy.ansible.com/Juniper/junos/).
+We cover below examples using these 3 modes.

 ### Command line tool: